attowatt/i2c2midi/README.md

 **LEDs**

-The left LED lights up when I2C messages are incoming, the right LED lights up when MIDI messages are outgoing.
+The left LED lights up when I2C messages are incoming.
+The right LED lights up when MIDI messages are outgoing.

 ![](pictures/i2c2midi_v_2_0_side.jpg)